Ellestir/AutoREBA/Documentation/Ground_Truth.md

 To make life easier we implemented some minor excel formulas.
 These can be improved upon, especially by hard coding in the tables and inputting Score A, B and C to automate the processes.

 For the actual image evaluation we found that most of the subscores could be seen without using any external tools like a goniometer or any software.
 For edge cases where an angle would be very close to a value that was the border value between two positions we would use those tools for better accuracy.
 Certains positions were a challenge to decide as no clear definitions were given by the document we used.
 Thus whether for example an arm was abducted or not can be objective in some cases.
-We tried to keep this uniform between each of us leading to scores that are all relative to each other correct.
+We aimed to maintain consistency within our team, which led to scores that are all directly comparable to each other.

 ## Examples: